Who Should Apply

 - Graduate Record Examination test results.
 Student applicants who took the GRE with scores on a scale from 200-800 should have scores to total at or above 1000 in the Verbal and Quantitative sections of the GRE.
 Scores slightly below 1000 may be considered but applicants with scores lower than 1000 should have a GPA that meets or exceeds 3.75 to offset the lower GRE.
 Students with scores lower than 900 should not apply.
 Student applicants who took the Revised GRE with scores on a scale from 130-170 should have minimum scores that total above 290.
 Students with scores below that should not apply.
 For students who take the GRE more than once, the best verbal score and the best quantitative score will be used.

 - Three letters of recommendation.
 Recommendations should indicate an ability to pursue graduate studies and clinical work.
 For this reason, academic recommendations are preferred.
 They do not have to be from faculty in speech-language pathology.
 Instead, students should select professors that know them best and are able to write directly about academic promise.
 In some cases, letters from employers may be used if the employer is able to write directly about professionalism and timeliness.
 Letters from relatives, clergy, families that employed you as a babysitter, etc. are not considered useful and should not be used.
-In order to obtain a letter of recommendation from a faculty member, students should fill out the Graduate Application Release Form and give it to the recommender so they may include specific comments about student performance.

 - A personal statement/letter of intent.
 The personal statement/letter of intent should be approximately one page in length.
 Applicants should describe their interest in a career as a speech-language pathologist.
 Applicants should not worry if they do not know what specific area of the profession they plan to pursue (e.g., adult disorders, autism, child language).
 Before entering graduate school, most applicants have not had sufficient course work to decide upon a particular area of emphasis.
 For this reason, the admissions committee is most interested in the quality of writing.